 Last Thursday happens year round but during the peak summer months the street is closed from 6:00-9:30 to all vehicle traffic (May-September).

-ALERT: Charley Hales office is planning to charge all vendors at some point this summer.
+ALERT: Charley Hales office is planning to charge all vendors.
 Concerns?
 Questions?
 Please contact Chad Stover, contact info below.

 If you would like to vend on Last Thursday, grab your handmade wares, a table and head on out to Last Thursday on Alberta.

 Currently, there are no fees, registration or designated spots.
-(As of June’s Last Thursday, 2014.)
+(As of August’s Last Thursday, 2014.)

 Last Thursday is for creatives, artists, musicians and performers.